xStormyy/lite-xl.github.io/en/tutorials/simple-plugin.md

 -----------------------------------------------------------------------
 -- NAME       : Simple
--- DESCRIPTION: A simple guide on how to make your first LiteXL plugin -- AUTHOR     : Ashwin Godbole (aelobdog)
+-- DESCRIPTION: A simple guide on how to make your first Lite XL plugin -- AUTHOR     : Ashwin Godbole (aelobdog)
 -- GOALS      : To render some text inside the editor
 -----------------------------------------------------------------------
 -- Disclaimer :
--- I am not a lua developer, and my knowledge about writing plugins for -- LiteXL is very limited.
-This file serves the purpose of helping the -- reader get started with plugin development for LiteXL, and therefore -- demonstrates only some very basic features.
+-- I am not a lua developer, and my knowledge about writing plugins for -- Lite XL is very limited.
+This file serves the purpose of helping the -- reader get started with plugin development for Lite XL, and therefore -- demonstrates only some very basic features.
 For more complex plugin -- development, be sure to check out the source code of some other -- plugins after going through this file.